demonsters/raincheck/README.md

 when(selector).do(({project, login}) => {

-  // Called when project is truthy & project & user is changed
+  // Called when project is truthy & project or user is changed

 })